MooersLab/serenade-contractions/README.md

 186 common and not-so-common English contractions mapped to their expansions.

 ## Format of the library
-The file format is JSON file with 186 methods.
+The file `contractions.js` has 186 text replacements.
-The contraction is the first argument; the expansion is the second argument.
+The contraction is the first argument; the expansion is the second argument of the method `pronounce()`, which is broken currently.
+Developers are working on it.

+Use instead `words.json`.
+Copy to

 ## Installation
+Check if your words.json file exists already.
+If not, copy `words.json` to `~/.serenade/words.json`.
+Note that is **NOT** copied to `~/.serenade/scripts/words.json`.

-Copy the file's contents and paste them into the bottom of the custom.js file located in `~/.serenade/scripts/custom.js.`
+When it is working again, copy the contractions.js file's contents and paste them into the bottom of the custom.js file located in `~/.serenade/scripts/custom.js.`

 ## Related sites
 - [Voice computing on MooersLab landing page](https://github.com/MooersLab/#voice-computing)